tearflake/symbolverse/docs/symbolverse.md

 ## 3. practical examples

 We assembled a number of practical examples covering programming examples (boolean operations, binary number arithmetic and comparison, operations on lists) and abstraction examples (lambda calculus, sequent calculus).
-These examples are covered in source code files in `examples/` directory.
-All the examples are paired with their example input, and can be performed from command line using *Symbolverse* executable.
+These examples are covered in source code files in `path-to-sybolverse/examples/` directory.
+All the examples are paired with their example input, and can also be performed from command line using *Symbolverse* executable.

 ## 4. conclusion